striblab/civix/README.md

 - `CIVIX_DATABASE_URI`: Database URI
 - `AP_API_KEY`: Used by Elex to get AP data
 - `CIVIX_ELEX_TEST`: Whether to use test data from AP via Elex.
+- `SOS_FTP_USER`: The FTP username to access to MN Secretary of State FTP site.
+- `SOS_FTP_PASS`: The FTP password to access to MN Secretary of State FTP site.

 ### Setting up the database.